On a Microscopic Representation of Space-Time III: Introduction

-What we want to present at this stage of work are some more remarks on physical aspects of a quaternionic projective theory (QPT, see \cite{dahm:MRST1}, \cite{dahm:MRST2} and references therein) and we try to relate them to geometrical concepts.
-Although at a first glance this seems like rewriting some 'well-known' representations only, in the long term we benefit from a well-defined and unique description in terms of line (and Complex\footnote{As before, we have used Pl{\"u}cker's old German notation 'Complex' {\cite{plueckerNG:1868}} with capital 'C' to denote line complexes, and as such we have also used the old German plural form 'Complexe'.
-So mix-ups with complex numbers are (hopefully) avoided, moreover it would be nice to honour this great scientist (although late) by using and establishing at least this small part of his notation.}) coordinates and their more general justification right from projective geometry by using lines as basic space elements of $\mathbb{R}^{3}$ or $P^{3}$.
-Last not least lines in the context of tangential and especially tetrahedral Complexe automatically (and naturally) introduce harmonic ratios\footnote{German: Doppelverh{\"a}ltnisse} of points and lines (and as such very naturally metric properties from the viewpoint of Caley-Klein metrics), not to mention polar and conjugation relations and a discussion of second order/class properties.
-Although here we do not have room to go too much into details of our ongoing work, we want to mention at least some physical relations and contexts of what is our work in progress with respect to electrodynamics and relativity.
+At this stage of work, we want to present some more remarks on physical aspects of a quaternionic projective theory (QPT, see \cite{dahm:MRST1} and references therein), and we try to relate them to geometrical concepts.
+Although at a first glance this seems like rewriting some 'well-known' representations only, in the long run, we benefit from a well-defined and unique description in terms of line (and Complex\footnote{As before, we have used Pl{\"u}cker's old German notation 'Complex' {\cite{plueckerNG:1868}} with capital 'C' to denote line Complexe, and as such we have also used the old German plural form 'Complexe'.
+So mix-ups with complex numbers are (hopefully) avoided, moreover it would be nice to honour this great scientist (although late) by using and establishing at least this small part of his notation.}) coordinates and their more general justification right from projective geometry by using 4-dim lines as basic space elements of $\mathbb{R}^{3}$ or $P^{3}$ instead of 3-dim points and planes.
+Note, that this slightly different approach is based on Pl{\"u}cker's identification of using $n$-dim objects in general as geometrical base objects \cite{plueckerNG:1868} in 3-dim space.
+In the background, by using lines and Complexe, we work with $P^{5}$, however, restricted to $P^{3}$ (or one of the geometries in $\mathbb{R}^{3}$ if we impose the \PL condition (see eq.~(\ref{eq:plueckercondition})) on the six line coordinates which also restricts the elements of $P^{5}$ to the Pl{\"u}cker-Klein quadric in $P^{5}$.
+So a quadratic constraint in $P^{5}$ governs the reps in $P^{3}$, and it influences the relevant algebras in $P^{3}$ as well.

-As such, in the subsections of this first section we summarize briefly some basic concepts and notations which we need for this presentation.
-Afterwards, in section~\ref{ch:physics} we switch to physical aspects and identifications while in the last section we mention further aspects of the general framework, and we close with a brief summary and outlook of ongoing work.
+Last not least, lines in the context of tangential and especially tetrahedral Complexe automatically (and naturally) introduce harmonic ratios\footnote{German: Doppelverh{\"a}ltnisse} of points (and as such naturally metric properties from the viewpoint of Caley-Klein metrics), not to mention polar and conjugation relations and a discussion of second order/class properties.
+Although here we do not have room to discuss many details of our ongoing work, we want mention at least some direct relations with respect to electrodynamics and relativity.